SaumickPradhan/USA-UFO-Sightings-VIZ/README.md

 - data

-  - attributes.json: All feature attributes stored here with color and label in json format

-  - counties-10m.json: Used in choropleth, from online resource.

-  - national_health_data.csv: Pre processed dataset
+  - ufo_sightings.csv: Origianl data for all the encounters, pulled from [National UFO Reporting Center](https://nuforc.org/).

+  - ufo_sightings_NMV.csv: Preproccessed Data with encounters filtered for US only, with no missing values.

+  - most_common_words: Preproccessed data with the 50 most commonly used word in descripttions.

+  - word_coordinates1.csv: Preprocessed data with latitude and longitude attributed with the most common words.

 - js

-  - choropleth.js: File with choropleth class and all its brushing and tooltip functions
+  - Leaflet.js: Leaflet file

   - d3.v6.min.js: D3 file

+  - Leaflet.js-map: Leaflet map file

-  - histoBarChart.js : File with class for combinedChart which helps create distribution charts based on attribute chart type and all its brushing and tooltip functions
+  - LeafletMap.js: Leaflet map file with Leaflet class for displaying the map and filtering with brushing along with tooltip functionality.

-  - main.js: The runner file for all .js classes.
-It does all the data preprocessing and object instantiation of classes.
-It also have error handling capabilities.
+  - main.js: Runner file for .js files along with loading all the csv datasets using D3

-  - scatterplot.js: File with scatterplot class and all its brushing and tooltip functions

-  - topojson.v3.js: Used for choropleth
+  - ufo_encounter.js: .js file for visualizing the frequency of sightings by encounter length by using D3.js, and implementing an interactive brush for filtering data.

+  - ufo_seasonal_patterns.js: .js file for visualizing the frequency of sightings by month by using D3.js, and implementing an interactive brush for filtering data by month on a bar graph.

+  - ufo_shaoe.js: .js file for visualizing the frequency of sightings by shape using custom shapes, and implementing an interactive brush for filtering data by shape on a bar chart.

+  - ufo_sightings.js: .js file for visualizing the timeline of sightings over the years, and implementing an interactive brush for selecting date ranges.

+  - ufoshapeplot.js: .js file for creating a bar chart visualization of UFO sightings categorized by shape and initializing the visualization with scales, axes, and brush functionality.

-index.html: Runner page
+- index.html: Runner page

-README.md
+- README.md